15ML/gdpr-obfuscator-/README.md

 ## Usage

-## Before running the applcation
+### Before Running the Application
 Ensure that your dataset files are uploaded to an accessible S3 bucket before running the application.
-Double check policies are in place such as the permissions to read files [s3:GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) from your S3 bucket.
+Double-check that policies are in place, such as the permissions to read files ([s3:GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html)) from your S3 bucket.

 ### Running the Application
 Once the setup is complete, you will be prompted to provide a JSON object string with the following keys and values: